Pepas: In popular culture

 The song was used by the 2021-22 Miami Heat as the team's anthem throughout the season.

 Major League Soccer club Charlotte FC has used the song as its pre-match hype song since its inaugural season in 2022.
 Another MLS club, the Vancouver Whitecaps, began using Pepas as their goal song during the 2022 season.

 Real Madrid players celebrated their comeback victories (and eventual trophy win) in the dressing rooms by singing Pepas during the 2021–22 UEFA Champions League season.

 The song was also featured in the 2023 film Missing.

+Seattle Mariners relieving pitcher Andrés Muñoz has used the song, along with the David Guetta and Tiësto remixes, as his walk up music.